-Snacks are allowed in some classrooms at recess time, determined by each teacher, and nutritious snacks are encouraged.
-Snack time is arranged by individual teachers, and birthday snacks, not cakes please, must be pre-arranged.
+Snacks are allowed in some classrooms during a designated break time as determined by each teacher.
+Only nutritious snack items are allowed.
+Snack time is arranged by individual teachers, and birthday treats (no cakes please) must be pre-arranged.
 Staff should be made aware of any food allergies your child may have.